Is Mercari Legit? Safety Review and Scam Prevention (2026)

 #Common Mercari Scams and How to Avoid Them

-Most Mercari complaints we read on Reddit and the BBB site fall into four buckets.
-We tested each one as a buyer to see how Mercari’s official dispute process actually responds.
+Most Mercari complaints on Reddit and the BBB site fall into four buckets.
+Here is how Mercari’s official dispute process actually responds to each one.

 #Off-Platform Payment Requests